Antler Coral Table Lamp

 Materials: Wood base with brass decoration.
-Brass rod.
-Coral (to be determined).
-The coral is placed in a Plexiglas frame.
+Brass curved rod.
+Antler coral (exact species to be determined).
+The coral is placed in an acrylic frame.
 Gold painted Bakelite socket.
-Fabric lampshade wit plastic gold coloured decoration.
+Fabric lampshade with plastic gold coloured decoration.

 Height: 50 cm / 19.68”